biscuit-auth/website/content/docs/getting-started/policies.md

 Biscuit's language loads facts, data that can come from the token (example: user id), from the request (file name, read or write access, current date) or the application's internal databases (users, roles, rights).
 Then it validates those facts in two ways:
 - a check list: each check validates the presence of a fact.
-Example: `check if time($current_time), $time < 2022-01-01T00:00:00Z` for an expiration date.
-If at least one of the checks fails, the request is denied
+Example: `check if time($time), $time < 2022-01-01T00:00:00Z` for an expiration date.
+If one or more checks fail, the request is denied
-- allow/deny policies: a list of poliies that are tried in sequence until one of them matches.
-If it is an allow policy, the request is accepted, while if it is a deny policy or none matched, the request is denied.
+- allow/deny policies: a list of policies that are tried in sequence until one of them matches.
+If it is an allow policy, the request is accepted, while if it is a deny policy (or none matched), the request is denied.
 Example: `allow if resource($res), operation($op), right($res, $op)`

 Allow/deny policies can only be defined in the application, while checks can come from the application or the token.
 This is how token are attenuated: by adding more checks (ie more restrictions) to an existing token.

 ## First code example